 - Carol Krumhansl at Cornell University, and

-- Peter Pfordresher at the State University of New York at Buffalo.
+- Peter Pfordresher at the University at Buffalo.

 Often, the symposium features invited guests; guests in recent years have included:

 - Roger Chaffin